Galaxy S21 price: Samsung's next phone could cost $100 less than the S20

 Meanwhile, Samsung is touting its new foldable phones as "more accessible," which could point to lower prices more broadly.
 The tech giant could be feeling pressure to make its devices more affordable after seeing a more than 20% sales drop in the second quarter of 2020.
 Analysts point to the coronavirus pandemic as the reason for the smartphone sales plunge.

-CNET reached out to Samsung for comment, and we'll update when we hear back.

 The Galaxy S21, Galaxy S21 Plus and the Galaxy S21 Ultra are set to debut at the Samsung Unpacked event on Jan.
 14 -- the last day of CES -- which will livestream at 7 a.m.
-PT/10 a.m.
-PT.
+PT (10 a.m.
+ET).
 The South Korean company's event theme is "Welcome to Everyday Epic."
 Here's how to watch Samsung Unpacked live.

+Read more: Galaxy S20 FE vs. other S20 phones: Here's why the Fan Edition is so much cheaper

 The new phones are the follow-up to the S20 phones, which Samsung released last year to accommodate multiple budgets.
 Rumors were circulating as early as November that Samsung was already mass-producing the Galaxy S21.